Skip to main content

 Key Features

-- File storage with thumbnails -- Store any file type.
-Images, videos, and Office documents get automatic thumbnails (videos require FFmpeg, documents require LibreOffice).
+Any file type can be stored as a Resource.
+Images, videos, and Office documents get automatic thumbnail generation (videos require FFmpeg, documents require LibreOffice).

-DB_READONLY_DSNas a read-only connection. - Group relations -- Define typed relationships between Groups (e.g., "works at", "belongs to").
+Groups form a nested hierarchy.
+Each Group can contain Resources, Notes, and other Groups.
+Group relations define typed connections between Groups (e.g., "works at", "belongs to").

 There is no authentication or authorization.
 Run it on a private network only.